 Hotel indigo New Orleans Garden district, the name may already reveal the location a bit, it’s located in the heart of the Garden district.
 In the middle of the impressive villas with their stunning architecture.

 A great advantage is that the old city tram stops right in front of the hotel.
 This “moving” historical monument takes you all the way to the French Quarter along the various districts.

 After visiting the French Quarter, I am happy that I have chosen a hotel in the Garden District.
 It can get quite loud at night.

-What to do in the neighborhood
+What to do in New orleans and surroundings

 Saying goodbye to New Orleans and our beautiful luxurious suite at the Indigo New Orleans Garden District hotel did hurt a bit, especially headaches, but also a little heartache.
 Our stay was absolutely too short and I wanted to discover so much more.
 If I ever get the chance to return, I will definitely choose to stay at hotel Indigo New Orleans Garden District again.